disafronov/etl-prometheus2clickhouse/README.md

 ## ClickHouse Table Requirements

-The target ClickHouse table must be configured to handle potential duplicate inserts.
-This is required because the job is designed to be idempotent: if PushGateway update fails after successful data write, the job will reprocess the same window on the next run, which may result in duplicate rows.
+The target ClickHouse tables must be configured to handle potential duplicate inserts.
+This is required because the job is designed to be idempotent: if state update fails after successful data write, the job will reprocess the same window on the next run, which may result in duplicate rows.

 You can use the default database or create a custom database.
 To create a custom